-What explains the timing and depth of life expectancy and schooling's contributions to human development?
+What explains the timing and depth of the contributions of life expectancy and schooling to human development?
 It is commonly assumed that economic progress largely explains this, as higher levels of income per capita facilitate the allocation of more resources to social services that improve people's health and education.
-However, over the last one hundred years, gains in longevity and education have taken place across the board, including countries where social spending has hardly expanded and growth in income has faltered.
+However, over the last hundred years, gains in longevity and education have taken place across the board, including countries where social spending has hardly expanded and growth in income has faltered.

-Another stylised fact that is often found in the literature is that global health improvements only occurred after World War II era, with the help of international institutions, new drugs from the West diffused across the rest of the world.90 However, in developing countries, life expectancy provided half the gains in human development between 1914 and 1950 (Figure 8 and Table A.2 in the Online Appendix 1).
+Another stylized fact that is often found in the literature is that global health improvements only occurred after the Second World War era, with the help of international institutions, as new drugs from the West diffused across the rest of the world.
+However, in developing countries, life expectancy provided half the gains in human development between 1914 and 1950 (figure 8 and online appendix table S2).
 This suggests that the epidemiological transition spread beyond advanced countries much earlier than has been presumed, and this too requires an explanation.